 NEXT UP ON this.

-Bushfire season is here.
+After a year of what has felt like endless emergencies, bushfire season is here once again.
 It’s the time of year when residents of Melbourne’s fire-prone regions hold their breath a little.
 In areas like the Dandenongs, Grampians and Mallee, fire danger ratings are checked religiously.
 On some days, cars are packed ready, just in case.

 Having a plan for bushfire season is part of life for homeowners in these regions.
 It’s a known risk of living there; in some places like Upper Yarra, bushfire history can span centuries.
 But what about the newer suburbs springing up as part of Melbourne’s urban sprawl?
 As Melbourne spreads and housing estates meet bush and grasslands on the city fringe, there’s more to consider than the threat of population growth on Melbourne’s food supply.
 More worryingly, are new fire hotspots being made?